TitleChanQWERTY/Hackintosh-X79-Hobby/README.md

 # Hackintosh-X79-Hobby

 Hi everyone!
 One evening I was sitting at my PC and thought, "what if...".
-And that "what if" became a Hackintosh on an X79 motherboard.
+And that "what if" install Hackintosh on an X79 motherboard.

 ## PC Specifications